Airbnb, San Francisco must work harder to resolve lawsuit: judge

 Airbnb said it would rather appeal Donato's ruling now, instead of working on enforcement issues.
 But Donato said he would rather both sides address it now.

 "I know you want to appeal.
-This is a solveable problem," he said.
+This is a solvable problem," he said.

 Airbnb, which provides a website to connect hosts with short-term renters, had invoked Section 230 of the U.S. Communications Decency Act, a 20-year-old statute designed to protect free speech online, to sue San Francisco and two other California cities.